 My name is Paul Martin.
-I am a writer, who happens to be a Christian.

 I’m the child of a Mexican-American father and an Italian immigrant mother.
 Dad grew-up in Orange, California.
 He still talks about the “no Mexicans” signs in the town center.
 He remembers the segregated schools — how he got lucky because he was a light-skinned Mexican.
-His dark skinned friends had to go across town to the schools for dark skinned kids.
+His dark-skinned friends had to go across town to the schools for dark-skinned kids.
 Mom’s parents fled post-WWII Italy, where their village had been pillaged by the Nazis.

 My parents bought 6 acres in Orange County, California when I was five years old and for the next 15 years or so we murdered chickens and cows and pigs and every Easter we’d slit the throats of the cutest lambs.
 One time my dad graced my mom with a brown cow for her birthday, as one does.
 Mom named her Florentina, as one does.
 A few months later Florintina choked and died.
 My parents never wasted a dime.
 So for the next 12 months, to my sisters’ respective chagrin, I took advantage.
-For a year I’d refer to our porterhouse and fillet mignon steaks by name—“Can you please pass the Florentina?”
+For a year I’d refer to our porterhouse and filet mignon steaks by name—“Can you please pass the Florentina?”

 Life on the ranch as a kid was full of adventure, but the grass is always greener.
 I envied all of my friends who got to live in tract homes.

 I held a solid 1.8 GPA all the way through high school.
 I don’t remember completing a homework assignment.
 I do remember, year after year, failing to pass the “English Proficiency Test,” a writing exam required for graduation.
 By my senior year, I was one of four seniors enrolled in what coach Owens referred to as “Bonehead English” — a class for the kids that couldn’t write.